 The AIA Europe Scholarship

-The AIA Europe Scholarship is a 5,000 Euro stipend awarded competitively to a graduate student of architecture from the United States, for study at an accredited architecture program in Continental Europe.
-The AIA Europe Scholarship Program was launched in 2015 with the purpose of promoting awareness of Europe and European architecture to American architecture students, and to share the chapter’s unique international resources with them. *DEADLINE EXTENDED* The NEW Call for Applications deadline for the 2017 AIA Europe Scholarship Call For Applications.
+The AIA Europe Scholarship is a 5,000 Euro cash stipend awarded competitively to an architecture student from the United States, for study at an accredited Master's Program in Continental Europe.
+The AIA Europe Scholarship Program was launched in 2015 with the purpose of promoting awareness of Europe and European architecture to American architecture students, and to share the chapter’s unique international resources with them. *DEADLINE EXTENDED* The NEW Call for Applications deadline for the 2017 AIA Europe Scholarship is TUESDAY, MAY 8TH.

-AIA Europe is proud to support the future generation of architects who aim to think and work across borders.
+AIA Europe supports the future generation of architects who aim to think and work across borders.

 2016 AIA Europe Scholarship Recipient, Jasmin Sadegh.